On the road to Rogun Dam, Tajikistan’s ‘greatest dream’

 Rogun is not just a wall holding back water, but an entire network of tunnels, diversions, canals and facilities beneath and around the mountain.
 The water does not come up against concrete alone; it passes through complex engineering designed to tame the Vakhsh River and convert its power into electricity.

 At the tunnel entrances, the harsh exterior light recedes, the air becomes colder, and the sound of machinery takes on a deep metallic echo.
-Inside, you can’t see the river, but you can feel it as it is directed, diverted, pressurised, and then released through these arteries towards the turbines which power homes, factories and schools.
+Inside, you can’t see the river, but you can feel it as it is directed, diverted, pressurised, and then released through these arteries towards the turbines that power homes, factories and schools.

 Turbines awaiting water

 In the part of the project designated for the power plant, the vision for all this becomes much clearer.
-This is where the water which has descended from the mountains is released with calculated force, and sent hurtling toward massive turbines that spin under pressure and convert the water’s movement into electricity which will power cities and villages, factories and homes, hopefully providing some relief from the harsh winters, and perhaps an economy less dependent on the outside world.
+This is where the water that has descended from the mountains is released with calculated force, and sent hurtling towards massive turbines that spin under pressure and convert the water’s movement into electricity.
+That electricity will power cities and villages, factories and homes, hopefully providing some relief from the harsh winters, and perhaps an economy less dependent on the outside world.

 Dreaming in numbers